todbot/blink1/python/pypi/README.md

         b1.fade_to_color(100, 'navy')
         time.sleep(10)

 When the blink1() block exits the light is automatically switched off.
+It is also possible to access the exact same set of functions without the context manager:

+from blink1.blink1 import Blink1
+    import time

+    b1 = Blink1()
+    b1.fade_to_rgb(1000, 64, 64, 64)
+    time.sleep(3)
+    b1.fade_to_rgb(1000, 255, 255, 255)

+Unlike the context manager, this demo will leave the blink(1) at the end of execution.